Please confirm topic selection

 • "smoke up the chimney" radiographic appearance

-• MRI does not give high T2 signal
+• MRI has low T2 signal

 • Chondrosarcoma